st-imdev/newblog25/_notes/jack-dorseys-bitchat-and-why-tinkering-matters.md

 tags: thoughts bitchat jack dorsey
 ---

 I admire people who build things from scratch.
 Jack Dorsey is one of them.
-He co-founded Twitter, but I never agreed with all his decisions there—some moderation choices felt too heavy-handed, too centralised.
-Yet he keeps experimenting.
+He co-founded Twitter, and although I never agreed with all his decisions there (some moderation choices felt too heavy-handed, too centralised), I like that he keeps experimenting.
 His latest project, Bitchat, shows why that matters.

 Last year, I watched Britain's Online Safety Act pass.
 It aimed to curb online harm, but it gave the government tools to scan messages and demand backdoors from platforms.
 I thought, this erodes privacy.
 We need alternatives.
 Then Dorsey announced Bitchat on X. He built it over a weekend to explore Bluetooth mesh networks.
 No internet needed.
 Messages relay between nearby devices, encrypted, without phone numbers or central servers.